Cosmian/kms/crate/server/README.md

 - A dotenv `.env` file at the location where you start the binary
 - Command line arguments

-The list of parameters, which depends on the compilated features, can be obtained by doing:
+The list of parameters, which depends on the compiled features, can be obtained by doing:

 ```sh
 cosmian_kms_server -h